Riemannian Polyhedra and Liouville-type Theorems for Harmonic maps

 \end{cor} \begin{proof} Since $X$ satisfies the Poincar\'{e} inequality and using Theorem $5.54$ in \cite{B11}, $\Omega$ satisfies the inequality (\ref{poin}).
 By the above theorem, there is a unique minimizer which is weakly harmonic. \end{proof} After correction on a null set every weakly harmonic function on $X$ is H\"{o}lder continuous.
 A continuous weakly harmonic function is called {\it{harmonic}}. \begin{remark} From the discussion above one can see in the definition of variational capacity that there is a harmonic function $u$ which takes the minimum in (\ref{capa}).
-This function is not necessarily continuous on the boundary of $\Omega\backslash E$. \end{remark} \textbf{Polar sets.} A set $S\subset X$ is said to be a {\it{polar set}} for the capacity if for every pair of relatively compact open sets $U_1\Subset U_2\subset X$ such that $d(U_1,X\backslash U_2)>0$ we have
+This function is not necessarily continuous on the boundary of $\Omega\backslash E$. \end{remark}